 This course focuses on the developmental self-care requisites of culturally diverse individuals across the lifespan.
-Content and skills developed in NUR101 Fundamentals of Practical Nursing and NUR103 Practical Nursing Practicum, will be expanded to assist the student in understanding the health care needs of these populations.
-This course is divided into three components.
-The first presents the nursing care needs of the childbearing family.
-The second presents the nursing care needs of infants through adults experiencing health deviations.
-The third, mental health, presents the basic needs of a patient population experiencing mental health disorders.
-The clinical component will include maternity, pediatric, and adult health care experiences.
+Content and skills developed in NUR101 Fundamentals of Practical Nursing and NUR103 Practical Nursing Practicum, will be expanded to assist the student to care for this client population.
+This course is divided into three components of nursing care needs: 1) care of the childbearing family; 2) care from infancy through adulthood and 3) care of the client experiencing mental health disorders.
+The clinical component of the course includes maternity, pediatric, and adult health care experiences.
 Prerequisites: NUR103, ENG101, PSY105.
 Co-requisite: PSY110.

-NUR107 ADVANCED CONCEPTS IN PRACTICAL NURSING 5 credits
+NUR107 ADVANCED CONCEPTS IN PRACTICAL NURSING

-This (final) nursing course assists the practical nursing student in learning to care for groups of adult clients recovering from selected disease or injury and/or concluding one's life as comfortably as possible.
+This final nursing course assists the practical nursing student in learning to care for groups of adult clients recovering from selected disease or injury and/or concluding one's life as comfortable as possible.
 It also introduces the student to the principles of management within the scope of practice.
-Emphasis will be on the student using the nursing process to deliver safe, individualized care to meet the identified needs of the assigned clients.
+Emphasis is placed on the use of the nursing process to meet the identified needs of assigned clients.
 This course provides opportunities for clinical experiences in sub-acute, acute, and long-term health care agencies, and in selected clinics.
 Prerequisites: PSY110, NUR105.